cyrildewit/eloquent-viewable/README.md

 ## Overview

 Eloquent Viewable is a flexible and easy to use Laravel package to associate views with Eloquent Models.
 It's designed for large and small projects.
-Instead of having a simple counter that increments by each view, this package will provide a full history.
+Instead of having a simple counter that increments by each view, this package will provide you a full history of the views.

 <!--
 Want to know how many people viewed this post on March 12, 2018?